Skip to content

 Frankfurt am Main

-Erik represents clients before state courts, arbitral tribunals and government authorities.
-He handles banking and finance litigations and corporate disputes, including M&A and joint venture litigations and disputes relating to long-term agreements.
+Erik Windthorst represents clients before courts, arbitral tribunals and government authorities.
+He handles financial litigations and corporate disputes, including M&A litigations, accusations of fraud and disputes relating to complex agreements.
 Erik also advises regularly on compliance investigations.
 His matters often have a cross-border element.

-Erik has been a litigator handling high-stake disputes for well over fourteen years.
-He has extensive experience also with internal and administratively imposed investigations and led numerous enquiries in the financial sector and other industries.
-He knows the client perspective in this area from a secondment to the Litigation and Regulatory Enforcement team of a leading international bank.
+Erik has been a litigator handling high-stake disputes for over seventeen years.
+He has extensive experience also with internal and external investigations and led numerous enquiries in the financial sector and general industries.
+He knows the client perspective from a secondment to the Litigation and Regulatory Enforcement team of a leading international bank.

-Erik advises clients from a broad range of sectors, among them notably financial institutions (investment and corporate banks) and companies from the technology, energy, insurance and private equity sectors.
+Erik advises clients from a broad range of sectors, among them notably financial institutions and companies from the life science, technology, energy, insurance and private equity sector.

-Erik publishes regularly and has been recognized by leading legal directories: JUVE’s Handbook Commercial Law Firms in Germany lists him as "frequently recommended" for dispute resolution since several years, citing clients and competitors who described Erik as a “lightning-quick strategist” (JUVE Handbook 2017), “creative, highly professional”, someone who “has full control over the proceedings” (JUVE Handbook 2018) and who provides “smart and clear legal advice” (JUVE Handbook 2020).
+Erik publishes regularly and has been recognized by leading legal directories: JUVE’s Handbook Commercial Law Firms in Germany is listing him as "frequently recommended" for dispute resolution since several years, citing clients and competitors who described Erik as “strong in negotiations” (JUVE 2023/24), a “lightning-quick strategist” (JUVE Handbook 2017/18), “creative, highly professional”, someone who “has full control over the proceedings” (JUVE Handbook 2018/19), providing “smart and clear legal advice” (JUVE Handbook 2020/21), “diligent, strategic and proactive” (JUVE 2021/22), and “hard-working, experienced and likeable” (JUVE 2022/23).
 Legal 500 Germany singled Erik out as ‘name of the next generation’ for financial litigations (2018).
 “Who’s Who Legal” selected him as a “Future Leader” in arbitration in the law firm partner category (2019 and 2020).

 Related articles